Gaia (film): Reception

-Gaia holds an approval rating of 85% on review aggregator website Rotten Tomatoes based on 66 reviews, with a weighted average of 6.80/10.
-The site's critics' consensus reads, "If its narrative ambitions aren't always equaled by its chilling visuals, Gaia remains an effective slice of ecological horror."
 On Metacritic, the film holds a rating of 64 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 A. A. Dowd, writing for The A.V.
 Club, gave the film a grade of C+, saying: "Even when the story takes on biblical overtones, the melodrama never blossoms.
-And in terms of suspense, Gaia doesn’t so much tighten the screws as endlessly turn them in the wrong direction."
-However, he praised the film for relying on prosthetic makeup rather than computer-generated imagery for many of its effects, and added: "there’s some uniquely discomforting body horror, as characters scratch at wounds that have sprouted stems, caps, and gills."
+And in terms of suspense, Gaia doesn't so much tighten the screws as endlessly turn them in the wrong direction."
+However, he praised the film for relying on prosthetic makeup rather than computer-generated imagery for many of its effects, and added: "there's some uniquely discomforting body horror, as characters scratch at wounds that have sprouted stems, caps, and gills."
 He concluded: "Gaia might not creep under the skin as insidiously as a hostile fungus, but it should play well to the mental state of anyone with mushrooms on the mind, so to speak."

 Sheila O'Malley, writing for RogerEbert.com, gave the film a score of 3 out of 4 stars, saying that the film "has a lot to say about humanity's destruction of the environment … but the film says it with creativity, mad flights of imagination, and even humor" and described it as "a thought-provoking and disturbing experience", praising many of the film's sequences as "very unnerving" and describing the visuals as "extraordinary".
 She concluded: "The 'message' of Gaia is simple, and yet it's told in a way that complicates and maybe even obscures the message.
 That's not necessarily a bad thing."

 Wes Greene of Slant Magazine was more critical of the film, giving it a score of 2 out of 4 stars.
 He wrote: "the film employs an array of techniques, including manipulated footage of natural phenomena and creature makeup effects ... to suggest nature as a source of simultaneous beauty and fear.
-But after a while, these effects come to feel like mere affectation, as well as this rather aloof film’s only source of complexity."
+But after a while, these effects come to feel like mere affectation, as well as this rather aloof film's only source of complexity."
+Guy Lodge of Variety wrote, "In an elegant fusion of digital and prosthetic artistry, patches of moss burst through skin like a nasty rash; human flesh is aggressively and involuntarily camouflaged by flora.
+Gaia's resourceful visuals, however, aren't matched by equivalent nimbleness in the writing; after a time, the storytelling feels more anemic than enigmatic."